-Precautions to Take While Exercising During the Second Trimester of Pregnancy
+Video: Safe Exercises to Try During the Second Trimester of Pregnancy (Plus Tips and Precautions)

 2. Slow Jogging

-Jogging is another good exercising option that will help you keep fit.
-Jogging should be preferred only on flat surfaces as you easily maintain a pace on it without getting tired.
+This for the women who love jogging.
+It is only recommended for those who have a healthy pregnancy.
+If you get your regular checkups, and your medical practitioner has advised you, you may include slow jogging into your exercise regime.
+There are, however, some rules you must stick to to make the exercise safe for you and your baby.
+Jogging should be done only on flat surfaces for you to maintain a pace without getting tired.
 In case you feel tired while jogging, do not continue; sit immediately and relax for a while.
-You can also prefer running on a treadmill, but with controlled speed.
+You can also prefer running on a treadmill but at a slow and controlled speed.

 4. Stationary Cycling